-The Module performs pair-wise consistency tests on DSA and ECDSA as described in Section 9.2.1.
+Version 5.0.4 of the Module performs pair-wise consistency tests on DSA and ECDSA as described in Section 9.2.1.
+Version 5.2.3 of the Module performs an additional pair-wise consistency test on the PSS variant of RSA Signature.
 In contrast to the conditional testing, this power-up self-test verifies the operations on fixed (hard-coded) key pairs.
-(Since the output of the RSA Signature algorithm is deterministic, it is tested as part of the known answer test described in Section 9.1.1.)
+(Since the output of the PKCS #1 1.5 and PSS variants of RSA Signature algorithm are deterministic, they are tested as part of the known answer test described in Section 9.1.1.)